 We recently completed the first online workshop on how to move to social learning.
 Participants worked through the nine activities and related them to their own context.
 A lot was shared in the small community.

-Find out more about our online social community.
+Find out more about the online social learning workshop.
 If your organization needs to move to social learning, this is the place to start.